-With all of this in mind, we as Colorado notaries public, as Lindy Rich Services, LLC, a Colorado nation-wide signing service, and Notary Academy Colorado, a Colorado notary training service, are 100% in agreement with LTAC's Option 1 Alternative formulated in their letter to the SOS on this matter, which we are referencing henceforth as Exhibit A - LTAC Comments to SOS Proposal to Rule 2.4 to 8 CCR 1505-11
+With all of this in mind, we as Colorado notaries public, as Lindy Rich Services, LLC, a Colorado nation-wide signing service, and Notary Academy Colorado, a Colorado notary training service, are 100% in agreement with LTAC's Option 1 Alternative formulated in their letter to the SOS on this matter, which we are referencing henceforth as Exhibit A - LTAC Comments to SOS Proposal to Rule 2.4 to 8 CCR 1505-11.
+We also would ask that we attach an addition on top of LTAC's 2.4.3.

-Option 1 request to carve out title, and settlement services from this rule in relation to real estate closings, as pasted below:
+Option 1 request to carve out title, and settlement services from this rule in relation to real estate closings, as pasted below AND LRS's 2.4.4:

-Option 1 2.4.1 IF A NOTARY PUBLIC CHARGES FOR ANY SERVICE IN ADDITION TO THE NOTARIAL ACT, THE NOTARY PUBLIC MUST: (A) INFORM THE CUSTOMER OF THE CHARGES BEFORE PERFORMING THE NOTARIAL ACT; AND (B) PROVIDE AN ITEMIZED INVOICE THAT LISTS EACH SPECIFIC CHARGE.
+2.4.1 IF A NOTARY PUBLIC CHARGES FOR ANY SERVICE IN ADDITION TO THE NOTARIAL ACT, THE NOTARY PUBLIC MUST:

+(A) INFORM THE CUSTOMER OF THE CHARGES BEFORE PERFORMING THE NOTARIAL ACT; AND

+(B) PROVIDE AN ITEMIZED INVOICE THAT LISTS EACH SPECIFIC CHARGE.